kaptain-kavern/ADogSaid/README.md

 All parts can be obtained from traders, except pegleg.
 Simple parts are slightly lower in efficiency than natural parts.
 Bionic parts are higher.
 Simple/ bionic legs, arms and jaws do melee damage now, depending on type.
+All parts need medicine skill now to be installed.
+Simple parts need a skill from 4-6.
+Bionic parts need a skill form 8-10.